petehunt/webpack-require/README.md

 **WARNING:** this is beta software.

 This lets you `require()` a module in Node that needs to have a specific webpack config.
-This is useful server-side-rendering of a component that uses a webpack loader.
+This is useful rendering a component that uses webpack loaders server-side in Node.js.

 ## How to use it